bensonarafat/nigeria_states_towns_lgas/README.md

 # Nigeria State and Region API
 **Introduction to using the api**

-Locus is an awesome api to fetch all states, cities and region in Nigerian!!
+Locus is an awesome api to fetch all states, Towns and region in Nigerian!!
 I was in of it, when i made it.
 So feel free to use it for your own need.

 API endpoint `https://locus.fkkas.com/api/`